 If there is a spouse or partner in the picture, they should sit down with the other kids before the baby arrives and talk with them about what they will expect from them when the time comes.

-If they are doing online schooling, the spouse or partner can tell them they expect the kids to study and have their homework done by a particular time each day.
+According to Ed Week, if they are doing online schooling, the spouse or partner can tell them they expect the kids to study and have their homework done by a particular time each day.

 If they plan on watching TV or playing video games, that should come afterward.